South China Boat Mission / Oriental Boat Mission [1909- ]

 At the start of the 20th century, these were an unreached people.
 There were no schools in these communities, no clinics, no health or welfare centres.
 Adults were illiterate, unable to read or write their own language.
 Ignorance and superstition were rife and child mortality was high.
 Always on the move, in theory it was possible to be born, live and die without ever setting foot on land.

 Into this in 1909 arrived a Canadian-born missionary named Florence Drew, a typist from Chicago, who had been in correspondence with an English woman in Hong Hong, Miss Mary AlexanderMiss Alexander had been touched by the plight of the boat people and written to friends in Chicago to get something done for them.
-These friends belonged to Ewing Street Congregational Church and their pastor was Rev Edward Drew, brother of Florence.
+These friends belonged to Ewing Street Congregational Church, Chicago, and their pastor was Rev Edward Drew, brother of Florence.

 On her arrival Miss Drew was planning to work among the boat people, supported by her secretarial work and generous friends from home, and sharing the good news of Jesus Christ.